libremfg/rhize-docs/content/how-to/define-models/master-definition-reference.md

 ## Data Sources

-A _Data source_ is a source of real-time data that is collected by the Rhize agent.
+A _data source_ is a source of real-time data that is collected by the Rhize agent.
 The general fields for a data source are as follows:

 | General fields           | Description                                                                         |